 EXAMPLE 2: To aggregate Analytics with different timestamps, i.e. Data for the Analytics was collected over different time windows, it may be necessary to know those time windows to be able to provide the aggregated Analytics requested for a specific time window, as, for example, some of the available input Analytics may not match the requested time window and therefore should be excluded from the aggregation.

-The solution proposes a deployment where multiple NWDAFs (also referred to as "Distributed NWDAF" or "Distr.NWDAF") exist, whereby some of the NWDAFs are enhanced with an "aggregation functionality" (also referred to a "Central/Aggregator NWDAF").
+The solution proposes a deployment where multiple NWDAFs (also referred to as "Distributed NWDAF" or "Distr.NWDAF") exist, whereby some of the NWDAFs are enhanced with an "aggregation functionality" (also referred to a "Aggregator NWDAF").
 Figure 6.60.2-1 shows an example deployment.

-Figure 6.60.2-1: Example of distributed NWDAFs deployment with Central/Aggregator NWDAFs
+Figure 6.60.2-1: Example of distributed NWDAFs deployment with Aggregator NWDAFs

 Distributed NWDAF: